ekmpa/csdc-mcgill/README.md

 4. Copy only the URL link (i.e. `https://user-images.githubusercontent.com/...png` only).
 Ignore the rest (i.e. `![text]()`).
 5. Keep the link, but cancel the new issue.
 Paste that link in the form.

 > Does OpenAlex require an API key?
-I am getting throttled.

-OpenAlex works without an API key, but it is better to use one when available.
+OpenAlex works with an API key.
 Please set the environment variable `OPENALEX_API_KEY` to your API key and it will be automatically used.
 For GitHub Actions, look at `.github/workflows/auto-update-publications.yml` to see how the environment variable is assigned.